-Autumn/winter opening hours from May-September: Wednesday-Sunday, from II.00am - 4.00pm for wine tasting, cellar door sales, snacks and lunches July events:
+Autumn/winter opening hours from May-September: Wednesday-Sunday, from II.00am -4.00pm for wine tasting, cellar door sales, snacks and lunches July events:

-Sunday Live Music: 6th and 20th from 12.30pm Social Bridge: Wednesday 2nd from 2.00pm End of season Party: 'Last Tango in Tilba' with Musica da Ballo, Saturday 12th July from 7.00 p.m. \$10 entrance Signposted off the main highway on Tourist Drive 6, 5kms north of Tilba.
+Sunday Live Music: 6th and 20th from I2.30pm Social Bridge: Wednesday 2nd from 2.00pm End of season Party: 'Last Tango in Tilba' with Musica da Ballo, Saturday 12th July from 7.00 p.m. \$10 entrance Signposted off the main highway on Tourist Drive 6, 5kms north of Tilba.
 Tel: 4473 7308 Quintessentially Quaama We're back.
 And there's no place of gives you a faint idea like home...
 Apologies for failing to get a col- guys went through for umn in on Gallipoli but tour schedules months on end.
 But the and overseas computer networks con- dawn service was somespired against us.
-Anzac Day at Gal-thing truly special and lipoli was an experience never to be for- if there were any dry gotten - the services at Anzac Cove and eyes in the house when Lone Pine were very moving and I Advance Australia Fair doubt I've heard the national anthem was sung, I didn't see sung louder or prouder anywhere.
+Anzac Day at Gal- thing truly special and lipoli was an experience never to be for- if there were any dry gotten - the services at Anzac Cove and eyes in the house when Lone Pine were very moving and I Advance Australia Fair doubt I've heard the national anthem was sung, I didn't see sung louder or prouder anywhere.
 We got to Anzac Cove around 7:30 pm before Anzac Day and sat up service followed at all night along with 10,000 of our clos- around 11 am and this est friends.
 It was cold - numbingly was a very moving time, especially for miffed that we cannot continue to haging bag and a blanket, we were still cold.
 Sort of the conditions our them.
-The Lone Pine with us on, plus covered with a sleep- place and the crowd was probably 99 restores one's faith in advertising. per cent Australwe scendants of an to let that one slide. invading force. and Morocco we cient. are now slightly
+The Lone Pine with us on, plus covered with a sleep- place and the crowd was probably 99 restores one's faith in advertising. per cent Austral- 'now zaars we are